bkatzung/kcsg-kartra-pages/readme.txt

 While not recommended, it is possible to display a Kartra page in this mode by copying-and-pasting Kartra's "Embed code" into a WordPress custom HTML block.

-Once set up, displaying a Kartra page in WordPress mode follows this five-step
+Once set up, a WordPress visitor's browser would display the Kartra page by following this four-step process:
-process:

-1. A visitor visits your WordPress site, which provides their browser with the Kartra Embed code from the custom HTML block
+1. The browser loads the Kartra embed code from the WordPress custom HTML block
-2. The Embed code instructs their browser to fetch a second-stage page loader from Kartra
+2. The browser loads a page-loader script from Kartra based on the embed code
-3. The second-stage page loader creates an "iframe" (a page within a page;
-in this case, a Kartra page within a WordPress page) and tells their browser where to find the most recently published version of the Kartra page
-4. The browser loads the Kartra page into the iframe.
+3. The browser loads the Kartra page from Kartra based on the page-loader script
-5. The browser loads any additional assets referenced by the Kartra page.
+4. The browser loads any additional assets referenced by the Kartra page

 = "Kartra Live" Mode =